They Teach Chinese Kids English Online. Now They're Caught In Trump's War On TikTok

 Brian Fleming, a former Justice Department lawyer who focused on enforcing economic sanctions, said Trump's order does not specify what subsidiaries or transactions with ByteDance will soon be outlawed.
 As a result, he said it is possible that GOGOKID instructors will be impacted.

 "The language of the order is extremely broad," Fleming said.
 "It is theoretically possible that it could reach interests that are completely divorced from TikTok," he said.
-"From the way it's written, nothing is off the table, especially with the administration."
+"From the way it's written, nothing is off the table, especially with this administration."

 At the same time, Fleming said since the action was in response to TikTok, the administration could grant a carve-out for ByteDance services such as GOGOKID, but a guarantee is far from certain.
 He said it would be surprising if Trump officials sought to enforce the order before it is more clearly defined by the Department of Commerce.